By Soumik Chakraborty

-Editor’s Note: The author attempts to analyze section 133 which deals with the procedure for removal of public nuisance and process thereof along with analysis of few case laws.
+Editor’s Note: The author attempts to analyze Section 133 of the Code of Criminal Procedure which deals with the procedure for removal of public nuisance and process thereof along with the analysis of few case laws.

 Conditional order—Section 133 provides for a rough and ready procedure to be used in urgent cases for removal of public nuisances.
 According to this section whenever a District Magistrate or a Sub-Divisional Magistrate or any other Executive Magistrate specially empowered in this behalf by the State Government, on receiving the report of a police officer or other information and on taking such evidence (if any) as he thinks fit, considers—